How do your methods differ from traditional edge work and powerskating instruction?

 What is the best age to start training?

 There is no magic age at which training can begin.
-Physiologically, even pre-adolescents can benefit from a program that includes strength, agility and speed training.
-However, when it is appropriate to start a program varies by individual.
-Usually, we find that teenagers who are serious about pursuing a high level of competition begin to show interest in supplemental training programs somewhere around 13-15 years old, but it's important that the individual shows the maturity and discipline to take on a program that he or she will have to strictly adhere to in order to get the desired results.
+From a pure skating standpoint, you're never too young to start with skating instruction, although I would make sure that your child is mature enough to be fully committed to becoming a better skater.
+However, when it is appropriate to start a strength training program varies by individual.
+Usually, we find that teenagers who are serious about pursuing a high level of competition begin to show interest in supplemental training programs somewhere around 13-15 years old.

 When is the best time of year to start a program?

 Any time of year is a good time to start.
 Waiting until a specific point in your season just means that you'll be much further behind in your development.
-However, it is highly recommended that you begin your training for the next competitive season after a month of active recovery from the end of the prior season.
+Skating work can be done any time of year.
+However, it is highly recommended that you begin your strength training for the next competitive season after a month of active recovery from the end of the prior season.
 The off-season is where most of your basic strength gains will occur and will give you the strength and stamina for the upcoming season, pre-season and tryouts, as well as further power, speed and agility development.

 "Shannon's strength and conditioning program optimizes my time in the gym.
 She's vigilant about tracking my progress and adjusting my training as needed.
 I've seen immediate gains that have encouraged me to keep training and pursuing my goals."